jeleel-muibi/hybridops.studio/docs/runbooks/README.tmpl.md

 # Runbooks — Operational Procedures

 Concise, reproducible procedures for DR, burst, bootstrap, DNS cutover, VPN, secrets rotation, and more.
-Each runbook is outcome‑focused and linked to evidence.
+Each runbook is outcome-focused and linked to supporting evidence.

-> The list below is generated from the runbooks in this folder.
-For update details, see the [Maintenance Guide](../maintenance.md#runbooks-generator).
+> The list below is generated automatically from the runbooks in this folder.
+> For update details, see the [Maintenance Guide](../maintenance.md#runbooks-index-generation).

+---

 ## Conventions (applies to all runbooks)
 - **Pre-checks** — prerequisites and environment sanity.